How difficult is trekking to the base camp of Mt. Annapurna?

 How fit is it need to be?

 ABC is a moderately difficult trek.
-A physically fit and fine person without having previous trekking experience can complete this trekking.
+A physically fit and fine person without previous trekking experience can complete this trekking.
 But you must have strong determination mentally to do the trek.

 How long is it needed to walk per day during the ABC trek?